 Authentication works a little differently in Oauth2 applications.
 There is a distinction between “authentication” and “authorization,” as these are two different but similar things.
 Authentication defines using credentials to authenticate against some identity provider.
 Authorization defines having the authority to perform certain tasks.

 Authorization follows authentication.
 Once you authenticate login credentials successfully, you receive an “authorization token” or “access token.”
 This acts like a key you use to unlock all the doors that work with that key, without having to authenticate at every door.

 Using authorization tokens is a more secure and compliant way of working with REST services.
 It affords multiple levels of compliance with several different existing standards, such as Oauth2, an open standard for authorization.

 As with many RESTful APIs, getting past the authentication and authorization is sometimes the most challenging part.
 Once you are past that, you can get to the business of working with the API.

 HTTP Verbs and JSON

-The Admin API uses GET, POST, PATCH and DELETE to perform various operations.
-These are highlighted with buttons in my Admin API tool colored to match how they appear in the documentation and make it more obvious which one is being used for a given operation.
+The Admin API uses GET, POST, PATCH, and DELETE to perform various operations.
+These are highlighted with buttons in my Admin API tool colored to match how they appear in the documentation.
+They make it more obvious which one is being used for a given operation.

 In any RESTful operation with the Admin API, you will get a response back in the form of JSON.
 In some operations where you also send data to the Admin API, that data will be sent as a JSON payload.
 You should already be familiar with JSON since the introduction of JSON functions in FileMaker 16.
 These native functions make it easy to construct and consume JSON while working with the Admin API.
 For more information about working with JSON, see the blog posts about creating JSON and parsing JSON by Anders Monsen.